vulpineblaze/ld42_problematic_quadratic/README.md

 Project is: _finished_

 ## Inspiration
-This game was inspired by the prompt.
+This game was inspired by the prompt, and my desire for a game to help build faster reaction times.

 ## Contact
 Created by [@vulpineblaze](https://github.com/vulpineblaze) - feel free to contact me!